tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 Scala
 :   @@snip [Empty Policy](../../../../../examples/src/main/scala/example/auth/ExampleServer.scala) { #policy-expressions-right-way }

-If you want to combine two directives ***and both of them are csw security directives***, we strongly recommend that you use @ref:[Policy Expressions](#policy-expressions).
-The reason for this is that, when you combine two csw security directives authentication check happens twice (or multiple times based on how many csw security directives are combined) which was meant to happen only once thus causing performance slowdown.
-You can however combine csw security directives with other directives freely without worrying about performance.
+If you want to combine two directives ***and both of them are CSW security directives***, we strongly recommend that you use @ref:[Policy Expressions](#policy-expressions).
+The reason for this is that, when you combine two CSW security directives, the authentication check happens twice (or multiple times based on how many CSW security directives are combined).
+Since this was meant to happen only once, it causes performance slowdown.
+You can however combine CSW security directives with other directives freely without worrying about performance.

 ## Source code for above examples